From Berlin

 The Fall of the Berlin Wall

-That evening, thousands of East and West Berliners ecstatically clambered atop the Wall, tearing it apart with hammers, picks, and bare hands.
-The reunification of East and West Germany became an undeniable reality.
+On that night thousands of rejoicing East and West Berliners swarmed over the Wall pulling it down with axes, picks and their fingers.
+The reunification of East and west Germany became an inalienable fact.

 The Emotional Reunification